rclone/rclone/docs/content/drive.md

 command which will permanently delete all your trashed files.
 This command does not take any path arguments.

+### Quota information ###

+To view your current quota you can use the `rclone about remote:` command which will display your usage limit (quota), the usage in Google Drive, the size of all files in the Trash and the space used by other Google services such as Gmail.
+This command does not take any path arguments.

 ### Specific options ###

 Here are the command line options specific to this cloud storage